-Our Digital Voice Family, or DVF, of SoC products is a comprehensive solution for developing affordable, scalable and green Voice over IP, or VoIP, home and office products.
+Our Digital Voice Family, or DVF, of SoC products is a comprehensive solution for developing affordable, scalable and power efficient VoIP, home and office products.
 DVF facilitates rapid introduction of embedded features into residential devices such as cordless IP and instant messaging phones.
-DVF enables development of low-power enterprise IP, analog terminal adapters, or ATAs, and home VoIP phones that offer superb acoustic echo cancellation, high-quality HD voice, multi-line capabilities, and an enhanced user interface.
+DVF enables development of low-power enterprise IP, analog terminal adapters, or ATAs, and home VoIP phones that offer superb acoustic echo cancellation, high-quality HD voice, multiline capabilities, and an enhanced user interface.
 Built on an open platform with multi-ARM processors running on Linux OS, DVF includes IPfoneProTM, an extensive software development kit for IP phones and ATAs.